gentle-weapons/psc-ai/README.md

 # Project Overview

-This is a pre-launch landing page for the `ReviewMyAgent` platform - [https://www.reviewmyagent.today](https://www.reviewmyagent.today)
+This is a pre-launch landing page for the PSC-AI platform - [https://www.reviewmyagent.today](https://www.reviewmyagent.today)

 ## Test The Project Locally